Struggling to keep mosquitos away from your home? Luckily, what you hear about some plants repelling mosquitoes is true.

 1 – Citronella

-If looking to buy citronella, be careful when choosing the plants.
-There are a few varieties of scented geraniums that go by the name mosquito plant or even citronella plant, and they are not what you’re looking for.
+When you’re in the market for citronella, be careful when choosing the plant.
+A few varieties of scented geraniums go by the name mosquito plant, or even citronella plant, and they aren’t what you’re looking for.

 2 – Lavender

 It’s easy to see why lavender is many people’s favorite; aside from being a sight for sore eyes, it’s an effective deterrent for unwanted wildlife.
 If you want, you can keep a few small pots of it indoors to help with mosquitoes.